 4. Hair-loss medications are not as effective as they once were.

 Treatments like minoxidil and finasteride can help slow hair loss and, in some people, can even encourage new hair to grow.
 However, if you’ve been taking them for several years, you may have started to see less of a benefit over time.
-If you’re noticing the effects of these medications have leveled off somewhat, or you are starting to be concerned about their side effects, it may be prime time to get a hair transplant.
+If you’re noticing the effects of these medications have levelled off somewhat, or you are starting to be concerned about their side effects, it may be prime time to get a hair transplant.

 5. You are tired of hiding your hair loss.